albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 View Options
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+These three options activate or deactivate the respective preview functions for selected logbook entries.

+The start and destination airports are always highlighted.
+This is also the case when all three options are deactivated.

 Show direct connection
 """""""""""""""""""""""""""""""""

+Shows a direct connection line between start and destination.

+Displayed for one or more selected logbook entries.

 Show flight plan preview
 """""""""""""""""""""""""""""""""

+Shows a simplified preview of the flight plan in use.

+This is only shown when a single logbook entry is selected.

 Show aircraft trail
 """""""""""""""""""""""""""""""""

-These three options enable or disable the respective preview features for selected logbook entries.

-Note that only the first 20 selected logbook entries will be shown will all details like trail and route due to performance reasons.
-The remaining entries are shown only with the direct connection line.
+Shows the flight path.

+This is only shown if a single logbook entry is selected.

 .. _open-flight-plan-logbook: